tdt/docs/app/controllers/docs/4.0/installation.md

     $ composer create-project tdt/core
     $ composer update

+**Note**

-If, for some reason, you haven't installed The DataTank through the create-project command, there's a chance that some commands haven't been executed that are necessary.
+If you haven't installed The DataTank through the create-project command, there's a chance that some commands haven't been executed that are necessary.
-One of them might be the deployment of basic users, in order to do this manually execute the following after (!) you have performed the composer update command.
+One of them might be the deployment of basic users and group, in order to do this manually execute the following after (!) you have performed the composer update command.

     $ php artisan db:seed